mpc-qt/mpc-qt/DOCS/coding standards.md

 **In general this means:**

 Indenting in QtCreator should left on the default Qt preset.
+This is K&R with a few exceptions.
 Spaces not tabs.
 Try to code within 78 columns but don't be afraid to overflow for readability.

-Data members exposed with getter/setters should internally end with _.
-Data members that are not exposed should not be mangled.
+Data members exposed with getter/setters should internally end with _ when they share the same name as a getter.
+Data members that are not exposed via getters and setters should not be mangled.

 Don't close the parenthesis for a function call on a seperate line if you are splitting its parameters over more than one line.
-Make your calls pythonic.

 Opening braces inside a function are on the same line.
 There is no need to use a brace inside an if statement if there's only one statment there; adding it would introduce unnecessary visual noise.

+Opening braces of a function are on a new line, since they introduce code.
+Opening braces of lambdas are on the same line.

 Use two spaces after a period in comments.

+Simple enums can be placed on the same line.

 ## Writing a module